RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

 ## Step 2: Configure SAML support in Redis Cloud

-Now that you have you Auth0 IdP server ready, you need to configure support for SAML in Redis Cloud.
+Now that you have you Auth0 IdP server ready, configure support for SAML in Redis Cloud.

 ### Log in to your Redis Cloud SM account